Last visit: April 29, 2023

 As it stands now, Minute Maid Park is a good venue to watch baseball and the second best domed baseball experience.
 But with a few slight modifications, they could see their ranking rise.
 Heck, if they just decluttered left field so it got back to its former ad-free stature, and recalibrated their ticket prices, their score would be exactly in that 11-12 mark (the owner’s revenue losses notwithstanding).

-This is a solid score in this camp, especially since this a roofed park that was park built under budget.
-It may lack some of the over-the-top amenities as others, but it’s a well-designed ballpark.
+This is a pretty solid score in this camp, especially since this a roofed park that was built under budget.

 - It’s arguably the most attractive of the retractable roof stadiums not sitting in Miami.
 Inspired by the Union Station train station, the park has many nice subtle features.
 Its exterior design of brick and concrete was meant to complement the look of Union Station.
 The roof resembles an old-fashioned train shed (complete with some ornate steelwork) and is colored to look like oxidized copper.
 The arches throughout the park, most notably in the left field stands behind the Crawford Boxes, pays homage to the station’s arches.
 It’s a coherent design with a backstory.